 Job applicants, current and former employees

 Personal information about unsuccessful candidates will be held for 24 months after the recruitment exercise has been completed, it will then be destroyed or deleted.
-We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.
+We keep de-personalised statistical information about applicants to help improve our recruitment activities, but no individuals are identifiable from that data.

 Personal information held outside our statutory purposes